DiegoAraque21/BeatHop/README.md

 ### Background

-Each level will have a different background, that will be somehow related to the genre of the music benn played in the respective level.
-Such as having a more classic backgrounf for classical music, or a disco for party music, etc. That will give a sense of belonging to the song in its ambience
+Each level will have a different background, that will be somehow related to the genre of the music being played in the respective level.
+Such as having a more classic background for classical music, or a disco for party music, etc. That will give a sense of belonging to the song in its respective ambience.

 ## Level Design